byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 - Put 1 part brown sugar in the container and stir.

 **Step 3:**
-- Put up to 3 parts fruit remnants into the container.
+- Put 4-5 parts fruit remnants into the container.
-This is just a guideline, experiment and play.
 The smaller chopped the pieces the better the ferment.
+This is just a guideline, experiment and play with the ratio.

 **Step 4:**
-- Close the container and let the mixture **ferment for 3 months.** It’s important not to expose the ferment to the air.
+- Top up with water, close the container and let the mixture **ferment for 3 months.** It’s important not to expose the ferment to the air.
 During the first month, gases will be released during fermentation process.
 Pressure will built up in the container, release daily to avoid rupturing or use an airlock.
 Leave the cap a little lose or put a balloon over to avoid an explosion.
 A cloth with elastic is not suitable for this type of fermentation.
 Date the bin!

 Fermentation time & environment: 3 months minimum, from the time stopped adding food remnants.
 Store in a dark environment away from excessive heat.